FATCHIP-GmbH/OXID-Klarna-6/README.md

 In the shop's main folder ( the one with composer.json file) run this command:

-  composer require topconcepts/oxid-klarna-6:v5.5.1
+  composer require fatchip-gmbh/oxid-klarna-6:v5.5.2

 or add the following line within the "require" section to your composer.json file:

-  "topconcepts/oxid-klarna-6": "v5.5.1"
+  "fatchip-gmbh/oxid-klarna-6": "v5.5.2"

 and run

   composer install

+## Update ##
+For update instructions, please check the documentation.

 ## Documentation ##